-Figure 5.2: Potential distribution (a) and connectivity (b & c) of the sand lizard (Lacerta agilis) in the city of Cologne.
-The upper panel shows the predicted habitat suitability, where blue color highlights the value range between the two fragmentation thresholds used in this study.
-Non-colored regions were below the conservative 5% logistic threshold.
-The lower panel shows the structural connectivity for a snapshot area among focal populations (plotted as dark grey areas; indexed as in Table 2) in the northeast of the city (b) for the conservative 5% logistic threshold (0.071) and (c) for the sensitive 5th percentile occurrence threshold (0.131).
-The use of different fragmentation thresholds helps identify either conservative (populations one, two, four) as well as sensitive (populations three, five) corridor networks and highlights populations remaining in complete isolation (population six).
+Fig. 2 Potential distribution (a) and connectivity (b, c) of the sand lizard (Lacerta agilis) in the city of Cologne.
+The upper panel shows the predicted habitat suitability within the communal borders, where blue color highlights the value range between the two fragmentation thresholds used in this study.
+Non-colored regions were below the relaxed threshold.
+The lower panel shows the estimated connectivity for a snapshot area among focal populations (plotted as dark gray)

+areas; indexed as in Table 2) in the northeast of the city (b) for the relaxed threshold (0.071) and (c) for the strict 5th percentile occurrence threshold (0.131).
+The use of different fragmentation thresholds helps identify either conservative (populations one, two, four) as well as sensitive (populations three, five) corridor networks and highlights populations remaining in complete isolation (population six)

-The successful exchange of individuals between populations, however, also depends on the existence of additional populations that may be highlighted by the habitat suitability map.
-Due to the restricted dispersal propensity of our focal species, structural connective elements may become irrelevant when existing stepping stones (i.e., additional populations) are missing, which would ensure the ecological coherence in the metapopulation.
+additional populations) are missing, which would ensure the ecological coherence in the metapopulation.
 Therefore, the first step is to assess the occurrence of potential additional populations identified by the habitat suitability map.
-Depending on the large distance among the different populations, we consider the potential corridors important for inter-population exchange in the sand lizard example.
+Depending on the large distance among the different populations, we consider the potential corridors important for inter-population exchange in the sand lizard example (Fig. 2).